DusanPeric44/ContractClauseExtractor/README.md

   3. Create `.env` in project root and set
      - `DB_PATH=./data.db` (or any writable path to your SQLite file)
      - `DEEPSEEK_API_KEY=<your_api_key>`
-  4. Start the server: `uvicorn main:app --reload --port 8001`
+  4. Start the server: `uvicorn main:app --port 8001`
   5. API base: `http://localhost:8001`

 - Docker run